Have you found yourself in a dispute with a supplier, an employee, a customer or another organisation and you need legal support?

 The recovery of debts owing to your business should rank at the top of your priorities in financial management.
 The law provides clear procedures to clarify what you should do about accounts owing to you.
 We can advise you in relation to:

-- Debt recovery proceedings in the Federal, ACT and NSW courts and Tribunals
+- Ddebt recovery proceedings in the federal, ACT and NSW courts and tribunals

 Workplace issues are increasingly in the spotlight.
-Your workplace may have policies and procedures for dealing with employee disputes concerning discrimination, bullying & harassment as well as unfair dismissal claims, employment contracts, redundancy entitlements and workplace investigations.
-However, there are some occasions where an employment dispute requires independent legal advice.
+Although your workplace may have policies and procedures for dealing with employee disputes concerning discrimination, bullying and harassment, as well as unfair dismissal claims, employment contracts, redundancy entitlements and workplace investigations, there are some occasions where an employment dispute requires independent legal advice.

-We can assist with instances where it is alleged that your workplace has:
+We can assist when it is alleged that your workplace has:

 In addition, you may require independent legal advice to deal with employee misconduct.
 A poor workplace investigation can have many negative consequences.
 Our involvement, as independent experienced workplace investigators, can ensure a timely response with a process that is effective and conducted fairly.

-For more information on employment issues such as preparation of policies, contracts, engagement of contractors, redundancies, and more see our employment page.
+For more information on employment issues, such as preparation of policies, contracts, engagement of contractors, and redundancies, see our Employment Law page.

 As a business owner, what are your rights, risks and obligations associated with insolvency or going into administration?
 We can advise you on all aspects of the law regarding insolvency and administration, including:

-- Advice to liquidators, administrators, companies in liquidation or under administration
+- advice to liquidators, administrators and companies in liquidation or under administration

-- Advising liquidators, creditors and others in relation to insolvent transactions, for example, preference claims and uncommercial transaction claims
+- advising liquidators, creditors and others in relation to insolvent transactions (e.g. preference claims and uncommercial transaction claims)

 Do you need assistance in stopping competitors or employees using your intellectual property (IP) or damaging your reputation?